PramodKokadwar/MeisterwerkTask/README.md

 #Example e2e tests (some of which are slightly silly) written in Testcafe, that:

-    used a page object pattern (now with 100% less class) are written in Javascript es6
+    used a page object pattern
+    are written in Javascript es6
     used async/await
     run on multiple browsers will be possible